BCF-calanques/gene-regulation/README.md

 # Gene Regulation @ Calanques BCF
 *Authors : Edlira Nano, Claire Rioualen*

+This work was funded by the IFB project T5 : https://www.france-bioinformatique.fr/fr/projets2015/t5-project

 This program holds shared code to produce workflows for the analysis of Next Generation Sequencing data related to gene regulation: ChIP-seq, RNA-seq, and related technologies, as used at the Calanques BCF (Bioinformatics Core Facility, TAGC & IBDM labs).

-This program is a fork of the original France Genomique Workpackage 2.6 - Gene Regulation : https://github.com/rioualen/gene-regulation.
+This program is a fork of the original France Genomique Workpackage 2.6 - Gene Regulation : https://github.com/rioualen/gene-regulation from Claire Rioualen.

 This version of the gene-regulation package follows the guidelines of:
 1) [report of the RNA-seq meeting @ TAGC](https://github.com/TAGC-bioinformatics/RNAseqmake/blob/master/doc/preliminaries/report-RNA-seq-pipeline.md)